evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 The Tesla Model Y Long Range is equipped with a single type of steering wheel:

-- **Circular Steering Wheel**: This steering wheel features integrated heating for added comfort during cold weather.
+- **Circular Steering Wheel:** This steering wheel features integrated heating for added comfort during cold weather.
 It also includes two multifunctional scroll wheels, allowing you to control the infotainment system, adjust the volume, change music tracks, and manage other key functions with ease.

 ### Mirrors